Felix de Weldon

-Felix Weihs de Weldon (April 12, 1907 – June 3, 2003) was an American sculptor.
+Felix Weihs de Weldon (April 12, 1907 – June 3, 2003) was an Austrian sculptor.
 His most famous pieces include the United States Marine Corps War Memorial (Iwo Jima Memorial, 1954) in the Arlington National Cemetery, Virginia, US, and the Malaysian National Monument (1966) in Kuala Lumpur.

 Biography

-Felix de Weldon was born in Vienna, Austria-Hungary on April 12, 1907.
+Felix de Weldon was born in Vienna, Austria-Hungary, on April 12, 1907.
 He received his early education at St. Egichin's Grammar School.
 In 1925, he earned an AB from Marchetti College, a preparatory college.
 From the University of Vienna's Academy of Creative Arts and School of Architecture, he earned his M.A. and M.S. degrees in 1927 and his PhD in 1929.

 De Weldon first received notice as a sculptor at the age of 17, with his statue of Austrian educator and diplomat Professor Ludo Hartman.
 In the 1920s, he joined artist's communes in France, Italy and Spain.
 De Weldon eventually moved to London, where he gained a number of commissions, among them a portrait sculpture of George V.

 A consequential trip to Canada to sculpt Prime Minister Mackenzie King brought De Weldon to North America.
 He settled in the United States in 1937.
 De Weldon enlisted in the United States Navy during World War II and was discharged with the rank of Painter Second Class (PTR 2).
 He became a United States citizen in 1945.

 In 1950, President Harry Truman appointed de Weldon to the U.S. Commission of Fine Arts.
 In 1956, he was re-appointed by President Dwight Eisenhower, and again in 1961 by President John F. Kennedy.
 In 1959, he received an honorary knighthood for his service to the British Crown.

 In 1951, De Weldon acquired the historic Beacon Rock estate in Newport, Rhode Island, where he lived until 1996 when he lost the property and most of his assets to financial hardship.

 De Weldon was a long time Member of the Arts Club of Washington.

-Felix de Weldon died on June 3, 2003, at the age of 96, in Washington, D.C. and was buried in Arlington National Cemetery. de Weldon is survived by his son Daniel DeWeldon.
-Daniel is collaborating with Barry Krost Management on bio-pic of his father's life.
+Felix de Weldon died on June 3, 2003, at the age of 96, in Washington, D.C., and was buried in Arlington National Cemetery. de Weldon was survived by two sons, including actor Daniel de Weldon.
+Daniel is collaborating with Barry Krost Management on a biopic of his father's life.